People have all sorts of motivations for doing an Ancestry DNA test. One popular reason is to search for Native American Ancestry, or to confirm it.

 I’m planning to write a much more extensive explanation for another post, but for now a short description will do.
 Here are some quick facts:

-- The Native American ethnicity, as reported by Ancestry DNA, covers both North and South America, including islands in the Caribbean, and Central America.
+- The Native American ethnicity is called Indigenous Americas on Ancestry DNA and covers both North and South America, including islands in the Caribbean, and Central America.

-- The generally accepted explanation as to why Native American DNA found in Canada is very similar to that found in Guatemala, for example, is that all indigenous Americans are descended from two small original “populating” groups that traveled from East Asia to North America through what is now Alaska.
+- The generally accepted explanation as to why Native American DNA found in Canada is very similar to that found in Guatemala, for example, is that all indigenous Americans are descended from three or more small original “populating” groups that traveled from East Asia to North America through what is now Alaska.

 - These small groups of people thrived, and quickly populated both continents.

-- For thousands of years, these communities never (very, very rarely) admixed (mixed genetically) with people from other areas, and that is why there is a strong genetic connection between their descendants – even today.
+- For thousands of years, these communities remained very genetically isolated and rarely had outside contact with people from other areas, and that is why there is a strong genetic connection between their descendants – even today.

 Fun fact: There is evidence that some of these original Native Americans actually migrated back to Asia to stay!
 Scientists are able to determine that this occurred through the study of mitochondrial DNA.